agramonte/CGAdMob/README.md

 ==========
 Extremely simplistic implementation of the AdMob Api.

-Platform Support: Android, iOS (Library 6.12.2).
+Platform Support: Android, iOS (Library 7.0).

-Built with Marmalade version: 7.5 (beta 2) and iOS 8 SDK
+Built with Marmalade version: 7.5 and iOS 8 SDK

 Instructions (test project demonstrate other options):